act-rules/act-rules.github.io/pages/implementations/earl-reports.md

 title: Reporting Format
 ---

+## Contribute An Implementation

+If you developed an accessibility tool or a testing methodology, and would like to have your implementation included in the ACT-R website, there are two ways you can do so.

+1. If you have a tool that can return a data format, you will need to run your tests against the [ACT-R test cases](../testcases/) and [submit a report](../reporting/).
+2. If you use manual test methodology, where you fill results into some report template or tool, you can [Use the WCAG-EM Report Tool](../wcag-em-tool/) instead to produce implementation reports.

+## Understanding the Reporting format

 To display a accessibility test tool or methodology on the ACT-R Community website, ACT-R use the [Evaluation And Reporting Language](https://www.w3.org/TR/EARL10-Schema/) expressed using [JSON-LD](https://json-ld.org).
 Tool developers that have an EARL reporter should be able to provide their existing reports.
 If you don't already have an EARL reporter, we provided a basic data structure that you can use.

 ### Context And Graph